AI4EO/air-quality-and-health-challenge/README.md

 ## Help and support

 For any issue relating to the notebook or the data, open a ticket in the challenge Forum, so that we and the community can adequately support you.
-For improvements and fixes ot the notebook, issues and pull requests can be opened in this repository.
+For improvements and fixes to the notebook, issues and pull requests can be opened in this repository.